Commercial Contractors: Follow These Tips to Stay in Business Part 2

 Every construction contractor wants their business to be long-lasting and rewarding.
 Even in the best of times, running a business can be an uphill battle as you face many challenges that you may not feel equipped to handle.
 From day-to-day, you may experience issues that include material delays, employee issues, disputes with customers, product defects, or a lack of cash flow that hinders your progress.

-If you are already facing a legal issue and need the expertise of a Jacksonville construction lawyer, the lawyers of Trent Cotney, P.A. are here for you.
+If you are already facing a legal issue and need the expertise of a Jacksonville construction lawyer, the lawyers of Cotney Construction Law are here for you.
 In the meantime, read part one of our article for the first set of tips.

 Find Your Community